sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 In summary:
 You own a share, so you can get part of company’s profit.
 Even if todays earnings yield is not good, as company grows, you expect higher earning yield for you in future.
-So important thing to note is, its not enough for a company to be profitable, but it should keep growing its profit, i.e profit should become bigger and bigger
+So important thing to note is, its not enough for a company to be profitable, but it should keep growing its profit, i.e profit should become bigger and bigger.

 # Why Index funds are recommended and buying your own stock is hard
 For you to make profits, a company should be increasing its profit for the foreseeable future.
 This means management must be shrewd, the company shouldnot be disrupted by newer technologies, the field should be growing or the company’s market share within field should be growing etc etc.